Tangrakottai: Kalyana Ramaswamy temple

 Kalyana Ramaswamy temple is the temple present in Thenkaraikottai.This temple was said to be built by Seelappa Nayakkar and Chennappa Nayakkar of Vijayaagar dynasty during 15th century and filled with wonderful architecture and is administered and maintained by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.
 The temple is primarily said to be built by pandyas where Lord Rama showerd his divine blessings to the king in Pattabisheka Srikolam in his dreams and said him to build a temple for him in this place.

 There were many ruins in the temple and were said to take care by the government and then had been taken measures later at 2019 and had been reported by many media channels.

 History

-The Thenkarai fort and Perumal temple was built by Seelappa Nayakkar and Chennapa Nayakkar of Vijayanagara Kindom.
+The Thenkarai fort and Perumal temple was built by Seelappa Nayakkar and Chennapa Nayakkar of Vijayanagara Kingdom.
 In the year 1652 the fort was captured the by the Mohammed Adil Shah, Sultan of Bijapur, The temple's Architecture is similar to Vellore Jalakandeswarar Temple, Vellore.